cwalkerr/Facial-Emotion-Recognition-Mood-Tracker/README.md

 - Open the app on your mobile device using Expo.
 - Take a selfie when prompted or as needed.
 - The app will automatically detect your emotion and record it.
-- View your mood history tabs screens!
+- View your mood history in the tabs screens!